Beedon: Transport

 Beedon is served by Newbury and District bus services 6 and 6A from Newbury.

 Notable buildings

-Manor house

 Beedon manor house was built in 1553 but mostly dates from the early in the 18th century.

-Parish church
+Now listed as Manor Farm house, it is a Grade II listed building.

 The Church of England parish church of Saint Nicholas is a Grade I listed building built in about 1220.

+Beedon Hill House, on the old A34, dates back to the 18th century.
+It is a Grade II listed building.